ClemensElflein/openmower.de/content/en/docs/software-setup/record-a-map/_index.md

 - When rotating in place, the visualization stays in place and doesn't jump

 ## Step 3: Record a Simple Map
-In this step we will record a simple map.
+In this step, we will record a simple map.
 Keep it simple for the first tests and record your map as soon as you're confident that everything works as expected.

 The map for the mower consists of three parts: the **docking position**, at least one **mowing area** and optionally **navigation areas**.
 - **Mowing Areas** are the areas which will be mowed.
-Each mowing area has a single outline and optionally areas to exclude (e.g. static obstacles).
+Each mowing area has a single outline and optional areas to exclude (e.g. static obstacles).
 - **Docking Position** is the position and orientation of your docking station.
 It needs to be close to a mowing area or navigation area.
 This is needed for the robot to find its way to the docking station.
 - **Navigation Areas** are areas similar to mowing areas (they consist of an outline and optionally exclusions).
 The mower is allowed to drive in these areas, but **won't mow**.
 Use these areas to connect mowing areas.
-Also if your docking station is not close to a mowing are, you can use a navigation area to allow the robot to drive to the docking station.
+Also, if your docking station is not close to a mowing area, you can use a navigation area to allow the robot to drive to the docking station.

 Now that the robot knows where it is located, and you know which areas we need to record, start recording your first map.
-In the following picture you can see an example.
+In the following picture, you can see an example.

 ### Record Outline
 ![Record Outline](record_outline.jpg)